 The goal of the Violence Intervention & Prevention (VIP) Program is to create a campus culture that is safe and equitable for all members.
 Through policies, programs, trainings, education, and support, we hope to create a culture that is free from violence and fear and promotes gender equity.

 VIP Program works with and serves any member, regardless of identity or background, of the CSS campus community.
+VIP Program Staff works and collaborates with folks who will serve any campus community member of all different gender identities, gender expressions, and sexualities regardless of whether they are a primary, secondary, or tertiary victim/survivor.

 The VIP Program is staffed full time by Lexie Generous, the Violence Intervention & Prevention Program Coordinator.
 Lexie holds a Masters of Social Work, a Bachelor of Arts in Women & Gender Studies and Sociology, and is a licensed graduate social worker (LGSW).
 She is a trained Sexual Violence Advocate (PAVSA & OutFront MN) and Title IX Coordinator (ATIXA).
 Lexie brings a wealth of experience working on the prevention and intervention of sexual and gender based violence throughout Duluth and institutions of higher education.